-Dry fruit laddu is one of the amazing recipes to boost the energy with nature.
+Dry fruit laddu is one of the amazing recipes to boost energy with nature.
 It is a high energy snack best for the mid-day snack or evening snack.
 It’s an incredible feeling to eat right after the gym workouts and exercises.
 The ingredient added to this recipe is excellent for the muscles.

 Made with dates, apricots, fig, almonds, pistachios, and cashew.
 These ingredients are healthy, and great after any manual labor.
 Or could also be taken before any workouts to get your body to increase your energy levels and to use the stored energy when conducting physical exercises.